pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/destructed_catch_var_can_not_cause_dupe_bindings.md

 `````
 throws: Parser error!
-  Catch binding had at least one duplicate name bound
+  Cannot create lexical binding when the name was already bound

 try {} catch ([a,a]) { }
                   ^------- error
 `````

 ### Strict mode